Bill Would Help Get Treatment for Those Most Overlooked and in Need

-Under the new law, a person could not be assigned to an outpatient treatment provider by referral from a screening service, without a temporary court order, for more than 72 hours from the time the screening certificate was executed.
-During this period, the provider will be required to initiate court proceedings for IOC treatment consistent with the requirements of current law.
-If the court finds convincing evidence that the patient meets the dangerousness standard and needs continued involuntary commitment to treatment, it will issue an order authorizing the placement of the patient in an outpatient or inpatient setting for treatment.
+Under the bill, a person could not be assigned to an outpatient treatment provider by referral from a screening service, without a temporary court order, for more than 72 hours from the time the screening certificate was executed.
+During this period, the provider would be required to initiate court proceedings for IOC treatment consistent with the requirements of current law.
+If the court finds convincing evidence that the patient meets the dangerousness standard and needs continued involuntary commitment to treatment, it would issue an order authorizing the placement of the patient in an outpatient or inpatient setting for treatment.

 # # #